How to Identify Your Climbing Weaknesses

 Embrace the Work

 If you’ve been climbing for a while, you know how dispiriting it can feel to climb well below your limit on your antistyle.
-Sure, you may be climbing V7 on a crimpy overhung boulder, but you can’t get up a V4 slab; it will feel like you’re learning to climb all over again.
+Sure, you may be climbing V7 on a crimpy overhung boulder, but can’t get up a V4 slab; it will feel like you’re learning to climb all over again.

 Besides, you may venture to entirely different crags or areas of the gym you don’t usually climb.
 Talk about adventurous learning!